SEKOIA-IO/py-radix/README.rst

 Fork of the original library to reduce the memory footprint of the C implementation.

-In order to reduce the memory usage the following attributes have been removed from the `Node` objects:
+The following attributes have been converted to properties and will be computed at query time:

   * network
   * prefix